-- First, at least 75% of the value of our total assets must consist of: - cash or cash items, including certain receivables; - U.S. government securities; - interests in real property, including leaseholds and options to acquire real property and leaseholds; - interests in mortgages on real property; - stock in other REITs; and

-- investments in stock or debt instruments during the one-year period following our receipt of new capital that we raise through equity offerings or offerings of debt with at least a five-year term. - Second, of our investments not included in the 75% asset class, the value of our interest in any one issuer's securities may not exceed 5% of the value of our total assets. - Third, of our investments not included in the 75% asset class, we may not own more than 10% of the voting power or value of any one issuer's outstanding securities. - Fourth, no more than 25% of the value of our total assets may consist of the securities of one or more TRSs.
+- First, at least 75% of the value of our total assets must consist of: - · cash or cash items, including certain receivables; - · U.S. government securities; - interests in real property, including leaseholds and options to acquire real property and leaseholds; - · interests in mortgages on real property; - · stock in other REITs; - · debt instruments issued by publicly offered REITs; and - investments in stock or debt instruments during the one-year period following our receipt of new capital that we raise through equity offerings or offerings of debt with at least a five-year term. - Second, of our investments not included in the 75% asset class, the value of our interest in any one issuer's securities may not exceed 5% of the value of our total assets. - Third, of our investments not included in the 75% asset class, we may not own more than 10% of the voting power or value of any one issuer's outstanding securities. - Fourth, for taxable years beginning after December 31, 2017, no more than 20% of the value of our total assets may consist of the securities of one or more TRSs. - Finally, not more than 25% of the value of our total assets may be represented by debt instruments issued by publicly offered REITs to the extent not secured by real property or interests in real property.